-- 1. Click the Insert File Event button. - 2.
+- 1. Change to file event mode by clicking the Insert File Event button. - 2.
 Click in the workspace where you want to insert the file event.
 The file event icon does not yet appear in the workspace.
-The Event Definition dialog box is displayed. - 3.
+The Event Definition dialog box appears. - 3.
 In the File name field, specify the full path name of the file as the Process Manager Server sees it, or click the Browse button to point to the file on which this event depends.

-When specifying the file name, you can also specify wildcard characters: to represent a string or ? to represent a single character.
-For example, a.dat matches abc.dat, another.dat and abc.dat23.
-S??day matches Satdays.tar and Sundays.dat. e matches smile.
+When specifying the file name, you can also specify wildcard characters: \ to represent a string or ? to represent a single character.
+For example, a\.dat\ matches abc.dat, another.dat and abc.dat23.
+S??day\ matches Satdays.tar and Sundays.dat. \e matches smile.

 Note: There are some differences between UNIX and Windows when using wildcard characters.
-Because UNIX is case-sensitive and Windows is not, if you specify A, on UNIX it matches only files beginning with A and a.
+Because UNIX is case-sensitive and Windows is not, if you specify A\, on UNIX it matches only files beginning with A. On Windows, it matches files beginning with A and a.
 Also, on UNIX, if you specify ??, it matches exactly two characters.
 On Windows, it matches one or two characters.
 These behaviors are consistent with UNIX 1s command behavior, and Windows dir command behavior.